ipfabric/docs/docs/IP_Fabric_API/intent_verification_rules.md

 }
 ```

-This will retrieve a dictionary with the data from the columns listed in the technology table from the last snapshot, filtered on the value of the `state` column equalling `0` -- which equates to the colour green from the validation check.
+This will retrieve a dictionary with the data from the columns listed in the technology table from the last snapshot, filtered on the value of the `state` column equalling `0` -- which equates to the color green from the validation check.

 Note that snapshot management is referred to in a separate article - the `$last` snapshot may not be the best to query on in all cases.